Spinach Strawberry Walnut Salad with Chicken and an easy, 3-ingredient Vinaigrette made with jam is a template for the perfect summer dinner!

 Toasting intensifies the taste and will make you love this salad even more.
 Once you've taken this extra step, you won't be able to go back to raw nuts!

 Heat a dry frying pan over medium-high heat.
 Add walnuts to the pan in a single layer and cook for about 3-5 minutes or until lightly fragrant and lightly browned.
-Stir constantly because they will burn easily.
+Stir or shake the pan constantly because the walnuts will burn easily.

 Jam Vinaigrette Dressing